The Crawl Space: Is it a Storage Option?

 Concrete or Plastic

 I had only a couple of options if I wanted to return the crawl space to a usable state.
 The first option would be to pour a concrete slab.
 But according to Waterproof Magazine, retrofitting a crawl space with concrete is a bad idea because it can contribute to the moisture problems.
 Because there is no thermal break to stop the temperature difference between the warm moist air and the cold concrete surface, condensation will form and lead to more mold.
-You can get install an underslab moisture barrier prior to pouring the concrete, but this will add to the cost and may still not solve the moisture issues.
+You can install an underslab moisture barrier prior to pouring the concrete, but this will add to the cost and may still not solve the moisture issues.

 Both of these options are expensive.
 Concrete slabs for my size of house would have run anywhere from $7,000 to $9,000.
 And the quotes I got for the vapor barrier ranged from a high of $14,000 to a low of $9,000.
 In the end, I opted for the vapor barrier for the reasons mentioned above.

-After getting a few bids, I hired a company called Dr. Crawlspace to do the work.
-Greg, the owner, and his crew first sealed up the vents to the crawl space and tore out the old fiberglass insulation in the rafters.
-They installed a sump pump to carry away excess water and installed a commercial dehumidifier.
-Then they laid down a hard plastic dimple underlayment, which provided structure and stability to allow us to walk on it.
-It also acted as another layer of vapor protection.
 Next, they installed the vapor barrier itself, which ended up being a white, 16 mil, fire-retardant material called CrawlShield.
 They glued the fabric to the concrete walls and interior piers, making sure there were no places for leaks.
 Lastly, they sprayed foam insulation in between the wall studs around the whole crawl space to better insulate it.

 crawl space encapsulated